psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

  * `IPMIView`_ - as far as I know, there is no FOSS alternative.
  * IPMIutil is installed via their package at http://ipmiutil.sourceforge.net/FILES/
+ * firejail is installed from their package at http://sourceforge.net/projects/firejail/files/firejail/

 .. _IPMIView: ftp://ftp.supermicro.com/utility/IPMIView/